 Policy on Multi-User Pilot Jobs

+This policy is effective from <DATE> and replaces an earlier version of this document [R1].
+This policy is one of a set of documents that together define the Security Policy [R2].
+This individual document must be considered in conjunction with all the policy documents in the set.

+All terms are defined in the Glossary [R3].

-A multi-user pilot job, hereafter referred to simply as a pilot job, is a Grid job for which the following holds:
+A multi-user pilot job, hereafter referred to simply as a pilot job, is an e-Infrastructure job for which the following holds:

-A Grid job is submitted with a set of credentials belonging to either a member of the VO or to a service owned and operated by the VO
+An e-Infrastructure job is submitted with a set of credentials belonging to either a member of the VO or to a service owned and operated by the VO

-when this Grid job begins to execute at a Site, it pulls down and executes workload, hereafter called a user job, owned and submitted by a different member of the VO or multiple user jobs owned and submitted by multiple different members of the VO.
+when this e-Infrastructure job begins to execute at a Resource Centre, it pulls down and executes workload, hereafter called a user job, owned and submitted by a different member of the VO or multiple user jobs owned and submitted by multiple different members of the VO.

 The owner of the pilot job is the person submitting the job.
 In the case where pilot jobs are submitted by a service then the VO must name a person who takes responsibility for that service.

-By submitting such a pilot job to the Grid, the VO and the owner of the pilot job agree to the conditions laid down in this document and other referenced documents, which may be revised from time to time.
+By submitting such a pilot job to the e-Infrastructure, the VO and the owner of the pilot job agree to the conditions laid down in this document and other referenced documents, which may be revised from time to time.

-Before submitting pilot jobs to a Site the VO must have approval from the Grid and from that Site.
+Before submitting pilot jobs to a Resource Centre the VO must have approval from the e-Infrastructure and from that Resource Centre.

 Each pilot job must be the responsibility of one of a limited number of authorised and registered members of the VO.
 The VO is responsible for implementing a process for authorising pilot job owners and ensuring that they accept the conditions laid down here.
-The pilot job owner and the VO on behalf of whom the job is submitted are held responsible by the Grid and by the Site for the safe and secure operation of the pilot job and its associated user job(s).
+The pilot job owner and the VO on behalf of whom the job is submitted are held responsible by the e-Infrastructure and by the Resource Centre for the safe and secure operation of the pilot job and its associated user job(s).

 The pilot job must only execute user jobs belonging to registered and authorised members of the VO.

-The pilot job framework must meet the fine-grained monitoring and control requirements defined in the Grid Security Traceability and Logging policy.
+The pilot job framework must meet the fine-grained monitoring and control requirements defined in the e-Infrastructure Security Traceability and Logging policy.
 The use of gLexec in identity switching-mode is one solution that meets these needs.

-The pilot job must use the approved system utility to map the application and data files to the actual owner of the workload and interface to local Site authorization, audit and accounting services.
+The pilot job must use the approved system utility to map the application and data files to the actual owner of the workload and interface to local Resource Centre authorization, audit and accounting services.
 The owner of the user job is liable for all actions of that user job.

 The pilot job must respect the result of any local authorisation and/or policy decisions, e.g. blocking the running of the user job.